maxaudron/libquassel/README.md

   - [X] Serialization
 - [ ] Rework Error handling to actually handle errors
 - [ ] Rework Quassel feature flags to work at runtime, not compile time
+- [X] Rewrite NetworkList impl to convert to NetworkMap first

 ## Nice to Have